The short answer is yes, you can still make money with Hubpages but the truth I eluded to is this:

 In the above screenshot, I actually blurred out the 2 main success stories because of privacy (even though it’s a public site), but anyway, that’s not the point.

 Here is what I want to get across about Hubpages (you can make more elsewhere):

-If you look up keywords on Google today, it is almost 100% UNLIKELY that you will find ANY Hubpage/s article ranked high.
+If you look up keywords on Google today, it is almost 100% UNLIKELY that you will find any Hubpages articles ranked high.
 It’ll probably be somewhere in the latter pages of searches, which actually get little to no traffic or visits.

 However, you WILL still get traffic from the internal network and community of this site still, but that is a small percentage of what you would get if your article on that site ranked high on Google.

 In my estimates, that’s about 90% of potential wasted and naturally 90% of potential profits wasted too.

 2 other reasons I wouldn’t recommend using Hubpages:

 1) As far as I know they do not allow you to do affiliate marketing through it.

 This is actually one of the reasons they tanked in Google’s eyes long ago.

 Too many people did too much low quality affiliate marketing (spammed promotions) and this caused poor content to be created on the site.
 If you want to make money with this place, you’ll likely only be able to do so through the internal network of this site.